andyatkinson/andyatkinson.github.io/postgresql-tips.md

 - Percentage between 10 and 100, default is 100 ("fully packed")
 - Reducing it leaves room for "HOT" updates when they're possible.
 Set to 90 to leave 10% space available for HOT updates.
+- "good starting value for it is 70 or 80" [Deep Dive](https://dataegret.com/2017/04/deep-dive-into-postgres-stats-pg_stat_all_tables/)
 - For tables with heavy updates a smaller fillfactor may yield better write performance
 - Set per table or per index (b-tree is default 90 fillfactor)
 - Trade-off: "Faster UPDATE vs Slower Sequential Scan and wasted space (partially filled blocks)" from [Fillfactor Deep Dive](https://medium.com/nerd-for-tech/postgres-fillfactor-baf3117aca0a)